Ljubiša Samardžić: Early life

 Samardžić was born in Skopje, the son of an impoverished coal miner born in Krivošije (in Montenegro) and a mother from Kosovo.
 His parents met in Priština.
 He grew up in the village of Jelašnica near Niška Banja, where his father Dragoljub (died 1948) also worked in the local mine.
 He finished gymnasium in Niš.

 His acting talent was discovered very early and he won a scholarship with director Bojan Stupica.
 Samardžić was educated at the Belgrade Academy of Arts.
 After graduation, he obtained a role in Igre na skelama (1961).

 Career

-In the 1960s, he established himself as one of the most recognisable and popular stars of former Yugoslav cinema.
+In the 1960s, he established himself as one of the most recognisable actors of former Yugoslav cinema.

 He was married to Mirjana Samardžić since 1966.
 Nicknamed Smoki, he was credited as Ljubisa Samardjic, Luba Samardy, Ljubisa Samardzic-Smoki, and Smoki Samardì.

 In the 1990s, he and his son, Dragan, founded a film production company.
 Despite the break-up of Yugoslavia and UN sanctions against Yugoslavia, the company made many popular and commercial successful films.
 He starred in over 180 films.